Some posts contain compensated links. Please read this disclaimer for more info.

 There Will Be A Long Wait Getting Into The Cave

-Before you head into the caves, you will spend an hour waiting in a queue (of course, some days it will be much less, and on others more) on Bisevo for your turn to enter and enjoy the beautiful environment of the Blue Cave.
+Before you head into the caves, you will spend an hour waiting in a queue (of course, some days it will be much less, and on others more) on Bisevo for your turn to enter and enjoy the beautiful scenery of the Blue Cave.

 You Can’t Swim In The Blue Cave

 A Longer Tour Is Not Always The Best Tour

 Many agencies in Split want to differentiate their offer from others, so they add additional destinations.
 But let’s be honest, five stops is enough!

 Out of the 10+ hours a day trip like this takes, you’ll spend about 4 hours in the speedboat and approximately 6 hours touring the destinations.
 So, any extra stops will reduce the time for swimming and exploring.
 Who wants to spend more time on the boat than at the destinations?
 No one!